-Approximately 81% of net patient service revenue was from participation in the Medicare and state-sponsored Medicaid programs for both years ended September 30, 2019 and 2018.
+Approximately 94% and 81% of net patient service revenue was from participation in the Medicare and state-sponsored Medicaid programs for the years ended September 30, 2020 and 2019, respectively.
 State laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.